localstack-samples/ATO-24-takehome-challenge/instructions.md

 If you're just joining us, let's start by getting you a token.
 Simply sign up [here](app.localstack.cloud), and select the Hobby plan in the process.
 Once in, you'll need a license.
 Click [here](https://app.localstack.cloud/workspace/auth-token) to go where you need to be directly.
 Fret not, there is no payment information required.
 You'll find your Auth Token in the Workspace section in the left-hand panel.
 Don't forget to export it as an environment variable.

-Fire up your engines by running the following command: `localstack run`
+Fire up your engines by running the following command: `localstack start`

 In the unlikely situation of something going wrong, follow the instructions in the output logs.